huggingface/blog/setfit-optimum-intel.md

 ## Step 2: Benchmark Inference

 In our [notebook](https://github.com/huggingface/setfit/blob/main/notebooks/setfit-optimum-intel.ipynb), we’ve set up a `PerformanceBenchmark` class to compute model latency and throughput, as well as an accuracy measure.
-Let’s use it to benchmark the original model which uses the standard 🤗 Transformers backend, and our newly optimized model, which is quantized and run using 🤗 Optimum Intel.
+Let’s use it to benchmark our Optimum Intel model with two other commonly used methods:

+ - Using PyTorch and 🤗 Transformers library with fp32.
+ - Using [Intel Extension for PyTorch](https://github.com/intel/intel-extension-for-pytorch) (IPEX) runtime with bf16 and tracing the model using TorchScript.

-Load our test dataset, `sst2`, and run the benchmark on the original model:
+Load our test dataset, `sst2`, and run the benchmark using PyTorch and 🤗 Transformers library:

 ```python
 from datasets import load_dataset